Tara-Oliver/YOU-NIQUE-DESIGNS/README.md

 You-nique Designs gives is classic interactive coloring demo.
 Inspired by my love fashion, I wanted to users a small taste of life as a footwear designer.

 **Functionality & MVPs**
 In You-nique Designs, users are able to:
 *Choose a sketch to modify
 *Create a custom color palette
 *Click on previous selected colors to use again
-*Click on each component of the sketch to add/edit colors as they choose *Undo any/all changes made to the sketch
+*Click on each component of the sketch to add/edit colors as they choose
+*Undo any/all changes made to the sketch
-*Read about how to use the
+*Read about how to use the demo by clicking 'How to Play'

 **Live Link**
 https://tarao1185.github.io/YOU-NIQUE-DESIGNS/